AntonC9018/Hopper_University_Paper/paper.md

 While technically being turn-based, it succeeds to be fast-paced, thanks to this mechanic.
 While you have *some* time to consider your next action, you cannot carefully calculate everything, like you would in chess.

-Also, it is important to see the consequences of your actions and plan ahead a few turns to be safe, but given the fact that the time your given to think in between beats is so limited, reaction plays a big role too.
+Also, it is important to see the consequences of your actions and plan ahead a few turns to be safe, but given the fact that the time you are given to think in between beats is so limited, reaction plays a big role too.
-This game teaches you to be able to draw the line at some point and take a decent action, which is not necessarily the best overall.
+This game teaches you to be able to draw the line at some point and take a decent action, which is not going to necessarily be the best one overall.
 This is in a way similar to timed chess, where your time is a resource you have to manage and the clock ticking might make you nervous.
 The short spacing between beats likewise feels stressful at times, but it feels good to sometimes clutch out such intense moments, where you are able to ward off a horde of enemies e.g. with a well-casted magic spell or a deft weapon swing.